ucfopen/UDOIT/INSTALL.md

 1. Install [Docker Desktop](https://docs.docker.com/get-docker/).
 This will install Docker and Docker Compose on your system.
 	> Alternatively, you may install Docker and [Docker Compose](https://docs.docker.com/compose/install/) individually.

-3. Build the Containers
+2. Build the Containers
-If you prefer to build the containers yourself, or you are actively developing UDOIT and need to rebuild the containers to test your changes, run the following command from within the UDOIT directory:
 ```
-    docker compose -f docker-compose.nginx.yml up
+    make start
 ```

-4. Wait for the containers to finish initializing.
-This may take over 15 minutes.
-If you see no output in your terminal for few minutes, proceed to the next step.

-5. Once the containers are intialized, run the following command:
+3. Once the containers are intialized, run the following command:
 ```
-    docker compose -f docker-compose.nginx.yml run php php bin/console doctrine:migrations:migrate
+    make migrate
 ```
 This applies migrations necessary to set up the database to store all UDOIT data.

 Running this will give the following warning:

 > WARNING!
 You are about to execute a migration in database "udoit3" that could result in schema changes and data loss.
 Are you sure you wish to continue? (yes/no) [yes]:

-Don't worry!
-Simply type `yes` and proceed.
+Type `yes` and proceed.
+The warning is expected and is a non issue.

-> You will need to run this command whenever you update to a new version of UDOIT.
+> Note: You will need to run this command whenever you update to a new version of UDOIT.

-5. UDOIT should be installed and running in your Docker cotnainer.
+4. UDOIT should be installed and running in your Docker cotnainer.

-6. To stop UDOIT, run the following command:
+5. To stop UDOIT, run the following command:
 ```
-    docker compose -f docker-compose.nginx.yml down
+    make down
 ```

 ### Option 2.
 Manual Installation